Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 A team of Thalamus subject matter experts (SMEs) manually reviewed a wide array of transcripts to identify and map the most common core clerkships across medical schools.
 This manual review was essential to understanding the variations in transcript formatting and nomenclature across each institution.

 A “core clerkship” represents a standardized set of clinical experiences that are central to medical education and residency training readiness.
-Thalamus SMEs determined the following list to be the most inclusive and equitable given frequency and known importance in medical education.
-The percentage of medical schools in the sample which include that core clerkship are presented in parentheses.
+Thalamus SMEs determined the following list to be the most inclusive and equitable, given frequency and known importance in medical education.
+The percentage of medical schools in the sample which includes each core clerkship is presented in parentheses.

 Cortex Defined Core Clerkships: